siqi-wang915/siqi-wang915.github.io/_pages/about.md

 - *Apr.
 2025*: &nbsp;🎉🎉 I finish my first IELST test in Xiamen University Siming Campus!
 - *Mar.
 2025*: &nbsp;🎉🎉 The paper about triply periodic minimal surface structure (TPMS) and bird strike is accepted by Aerospace science and technology!
 - *Dec.
-2024*: &nbsp;🎉🎉 I attended the Fujian-Jiangxi Provincial Academic Conference and have an oral presentation!
+2024*: &nbsp;🎉🎉 I attended the The 2023 Joint Academic Annual Conference of the Mechanics Societies of Fujian and Jiangxi Provinces and have an oral presentation!
 - *Oct.
 2024*: &nbsp;🎉🎉 I complete the paper about TPMS structure and bird strike and submit to Aerospace science and technology!
 - *Aug.
 2024*: &nbsp;🎉🎉 The paper about super-element condensation method from my friend Zhe Yang is accepted by Journal of Mechanical Strength (In Chinese)!
 - *Jun.
 2024*: &nbsp;🎉🎉 The paper about model updating from my friend Jinhui Li is accepted by Mathematics!
-- *May.
-2024*: &nbsp;🎉🎉 My paper about multiple-bird-strike is accepted by Aerospace!
+- *May 2024*: &nbsp;🎉🎉 My paper about multiple-bird-strike is accepted by Aerospace!
 - *Apr.
 2024*: &nbsp;🎉🎉 I complete the paper about multiple-bird-strike and submit to Aerospace!
 - *Oct.
 2023*: &nbsp;🎉🎉 I join Aero Engine Academy of China as a research assistant for CAE software development.
 - *Sep.
 2022*: &nbsp;🎉🎉 I join the Centre for Advanced Machine Design and Data Analytics (CAMDDA) and supervised by Prof. Baoqiang Zhang.